barbarer/py4e-int/_sources/01-intro/Exercises.rst

    What is the function of the secondary memory in a computer?

-.. shortanswer:: 01-intro-s-prog
+.. shortanswer:: intro-s-prog

    What is a program?

-.. shortanswer:: 01-intro-s-compilerVsInterpreter
+.. shortanswer:: intro-s-compilerVsInterpreter

    What is the difference between a compiler and an interpreter?

-.. mchoice:: 01-intro-m-machineCode
+.. mchoice:: intro-m-machineCode
    :answer_a: The Python interpreter
    :answer_b: The keyboard
    :answer_c: Python source file